vzaccaria/diy/description.md

 ## description

-Diy uses a **top-down** approach in which you decompose the construction of each product/target into simpler steps.
+DIY uses a **top-down** approach in which you decompose the construction of each product/target into simpler steps.

 Everything begins with the `generateProject` library function.
 This function generates the makefile by following the steps indicated in the closure passed as a parameter.